How to Trade with Smart Money

 Strong Rejection (of higher or lower prices)

 Strong rejection means sudden price reversal from either higher or lower price levels.
-This pattern is made when the price goes one way aggressively and then turns quickly and with the same aggression and speed goes the other way.
+This pattern is made when the price goes one way aggressively and then turns quickly, with the same aggression and speed going the other way.
 An example would be a type of candle called the pin bar.
 But the pin bar isn’t the only visual form of strong rejection.
 There are many ways a strong rejection can look like.
 A common sign of all strong rejections is aggression and sudden reversal (2 bar reversal)